 This fun experiment, using Cryo Sentinel, demonstrates the effect of a sudden loss of vacuum on a vessel storing liquid nitrogen.
 Although the thermodynamics between this cheap vacuum flask and a cryogenic dewar are different this experiment shows very nicely what happens when a vacuum is lost.

-We would love to talk to you about how Cryo Sentinel can make your cryogenic storage monitoring more comprehensive.
+We would love to talk to you about how Cryo Sentinel can be added to your monitoring solution.

 CRYO SENTINEL, LLC.